mahjabinoyshi/mahjabinoyshi/README.md

 ---

 ## About Me
-I am passionate about turning raw data into meaningful insights.
+Hello,I am Oyshi.I am passionate about turning raw data into meaningful insights, working as a Data Analytics TA at Ostad.
 Currently exploring **R Programming**, **Data Analytics**, **Machine Learning**, and **NLP**.
 I aim to contribute to open-source and grow in the data-driven world.